ibhupesh/JSPs-and-Servlets/Readme.txt

 6. Servlet Context
 7. Servlet Config (Bacially servlet context for multiple servlets)
 8. Servlet Annotation used in place of xml file.
+9. Using jsp file to dinf product of two numbers